AriFordsham/GHCWiki/kind-system.md

 There are many eugh moments in this code:

-- We first declare two new types (`Zero` and `Succ`), and, thanks to the EmpyDataDecls extension, say

-that they are uninhabited by values (except bottom/error).
+- We first declare two new types (`Zero` and `Succ`), and, thanks to the EmpyDataDecls extension, say that they are uninhabited by values (except bottom/error).

-- `Zero` has kind `*`, and `Succ` has kind `* -> *`, so it is perfectly
-  valid to create a haskell function with a signature:
+  - `Zero` has kind `*`, and `Succ` has kind `* -> *`, so it is perfectly valid to create a haskell function with a signature:

 ```
 foo::Zero->SuccZero->Bool
 ```

 > >
-> > Really the programmers intent is that `Zero` and `Succ` are in a disjoint
-> > namespace from \*-kinded types, and thus this function signature should be
+> > Really the programmers intent is that `Zero` and `Succ` are in a disjoint namespace from \*-kinded types, and thus this function signature should be disallowed.
-> > disallowed.

-- `Succ` has kind `* -> *`, whereas really the programmer wants to
-  enforce that the argument to `Succ` will only ever consist of `Zero`s or `Succ`s.  i.e. the `* -> *` kind given to `Succ` is far to relaxed.
+- `Succ` has kind `* -> *`, whereas really the programmer wants to enforce that the argument to `Succ` will only ever consist of `Zero`s or `Succ`s.  i.e. the `* -> *` kind given to `Succ` is far to relaxed.

 - We then decalare a new data type to hold lists parameterised by their lengths.

-  - `List` has kind `* -> * -> *`, which really doesn't tell us anything
-    other than its arity.
-An alternative definition could have been:
-    `data List item len where ... `, although this adds only pedagogical information, and nothing new that the compiler can statically check.
+  - `List` has kind `* -> * -> *`, which really doesn't tell us anything other than its arity.
+An alternative definition could have been: `data List item len where ... `, although this adds only pedagogical information, and nothing new that the compiler can statically check.

 - The `Cons` constructor actually has a mistake in it.
 The second argument (`List n a`) has the names to the type parameters flipped.
 The compiler cannot detect this, and the error will become apparant at use sites which are at a distance from this declaration site.

 - Nothing stops a user creating the silly type `List Int Int` even though the intention is that the second argument is structured out of `Succ`s and `Zero`s.

 We propose to add new base kinds other than `*` using a simple notation.
 The above example *could* become:

 ```
 data kind Nat=Zero|SuccNatdataList::*->Nat->*whereNil::List a Zero-- Cons :: a -> List n a -> List a (Succ n)  -- Compiler detects error Cons:: a ->List a n ->List a (Succ n)
 ```

-- We first declare a new *kind*`Nat`, that is defined by two types, `Zero`
+- We first declare a new *kind*`Nat`, that is defined by two types, `Zero` and `Succ`.

-and `Succ`.
 Although `Zero` and `Succ` are types, they do not classify any haskell values (including undefined/bottom).
-So the {{{foo :: Zero -\> Succ Zero -\> Bool}}} type signature from earlier would be rejected by the compiler.
+So the ` foo :: Zero -> Succ Zero -> Bool ` type signature from earlier would be rejected by the compiler.

-- We then declare the type `List`, but we now say the second argument to

-`List` has to be a type of kind `Nat`.
+- We then declare the type `List`, but we now say the second argument to `List` has to be a type of kind `Nat`.
 With this extra information, the compiler can statically detect our erroneous `Cons` declaration and would also reject silly types like `List Int Int`.

 ## Declaration Syntax

 ### ADT syntax

 The idea would be to mirror existing Haskell data declarations.
 There is a clear analogy as we are now creating new kinds consiting of type constructors as opposed to new types consisting of data constructors.

 To destinguish kind declarations from data declarations we can either add a new form of *kind* declaration:

 ```
 kindBool=True|False